 Portfolio management is a dull ache for any creative.
 While presenting your work online can give you a career leg-up, it can take WEEKS to build, design and hone a platform for your portfolio.
-In order to make the process easier, we’ve selected three online platforms that we think are perfect for writers looking to quickly cultivate an online presence – we’ll be pitting Squarespace vs Wix vs online writing portfolio specialist Clippings.me.
+In order to make the process easier, we’ve selected three website builder platforms that we think are perfect for writers looking to quickly cultivate an online presence – we’ll be pitting Squarespace vs Wix vs online writing portfolio specialist Clippings.me.

 Each platform offers intuitive functionality that strips away the need for technical expertise, helping you set your site up faster and make your content pop with great presentation and layouts.

 So, what platform is best for your specific needs and what should you know before you put your portfolio online?

 When it comes to website builders, you should always look for functionality, usability and useful value-adds that make your work truly sing.

 Most successful modern hosting platforms are templated site builders which allow you to quickly construct your portfolio site from pre-made ‘blocks’.
 These can then be added to your site-pages as if you were moving files around on your desktop and letting you add text, images, or a range of other attractive options with little fuss.
 This lets you avoid the learning curve that comes from building a site from scratch and can see you make your content available for viewing in days, if not hours.

 After going back and forward and drawing on the experiences we had putting our portfolios online for the first time (which was tremendous fun for all concerned), we whittled our long-list down to a final three.

 We decided that the chosen website builders had to be suitable for:

 - New professionals looking to build their first professional site and increase the visibility of their quality portfolio.

 - Seasoned writers that want to improve their online presence and draw benefit from additional functionality.